surf-visualization/blospray/readme.md

 * Error handling isn't very good yet, causing a lockup in the Blender script in case the BLOSPRAY server does something wrong (like crash ;-))

-* BLOSPRAY is only being developed on Linux at the moment, on other platforms it might only work after some tweaks
+* BLOSPRAY is only being developed on Linux at the moment, on other platforms it might only work after some code tweaks

-* Command-line (batch) rendering isn't supported in a nice way yet, as the lifetime of the BLOSPRAY server needs to be managed manually.
+* Command-line (batch) rendering isn't supported in a nice way yet, as the lifetime of the BLOSPRAY server needs to be managed manually, although this isn't a big issue.

 * Volumes can only use point-based values, not cell-based values (XXX this is a limitation of the volume_raw plugin)